ks233ever/MLEngineering-DataEngineering-Processing/AWS_DataWarehouse/3NF_to_StarSchema/README.md

-**Data Warehouse Design Example**

-3NF_to_StarSchema.ipynb is an example of denormalizing 3NF i.e. normalized data to the Star Schema design necessary for a data warehouse
+3NF_to_StarSchema.ipynb is an example of denormalizing 3NF i.e. normalized data to the Star Schema design if necessary for the data warehouse